gorjanradevski/gorjanradevski.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second year PhD student at the VISICS lab within [ESAT-PSI](https://www.esat.kuleuven.be/psi) and the [LIIR](https://liir.cs.kuleuven.be/) lab within the [Computer Science Department](https://wms.cs.kuleuven.be/cs/english) at [KU Leuven](https://www.kuleuven.be/kuleuven/) under supervision of [Prof. Tinne Tuytelaars](https://homes.esat.kuleuven.be/~tuytelaa/) and [Prof. Marie-Francine Moens](https://people.cs.kuleuven.be/~sien.moens/).
+I am a third year PhD student at the VISICS lab within [ESAT-PSI](https://www.esat.kuleuven.be/psi) and the [LIIR](https://liir.cs.kuleuven.be/) lab within the [Computer Science Department](https://wms.cs.kuleuven.be/cs/english) at [KU Leuven](https://www.kuleuven.be/kuleuven/) under supervision of [Prof. Tinne Tuytelaars](https://homes.esat.kuleuven.be/~tuytelaa/) and [Prof. Marie-Francine Moens](https://people.cs.kuleuven.be/~sien.moens/).

 <br>
-My current area of research ordinates around Deep Learning and its applications in Natural Language Processing and Computer Vision.
-In particular, I am interested in multi-modal spatial understanding, combining images and text to obtain multimodal representations, compositional generalization, etc.
+My current area of research ordinates around (but it's not limited to) Deep Learning and its applications in Natural Language Processing and Computer Vision.
+Among other things, I am interested in multi-modal spatial understanding, combining the visual and text modalities to obtain multimodal representations, learning from limited data, etc. So far, I've published work on time-series analysis, scene generation, text groundnding, (compositional) action recognition.

 <br>
 Before starting my PhD studies, I graduated Cum Laude from a [Master of Artificial Intelligence](http://mai.kuleuven.be/) at KU Leuven, interned at [Luminovo](http://luminovo.ai/) in Germany and at [IBM Research](https://www.research.ibm.com/) in Switzerland.
 More in the past, I did a bachelor in [Computer Science](https://www.finki.ukim.mk/en) at University of Ss.
 Cyril and Methodius in North Macedonia.